+An excellent way to improve your physical security is to build international support.
 A number of bodies and organisations offer support to human rights defenders who are threatened by physical violence or intimidation.

-Support can involve;
+Support can involve:

-Considering approaching the following;
+Considering approaching the following:

 International organisations, such as the United Nations, sometimes have bodies dedicated to protecting human rights defenders.